 Dust Mitigation Program, Owens Valley, CA. 2017.

-The now-dry Owens Lake in the Eastern Sierra was drained when the LA aqueduct was built in 1913 to divert almost all of the valley's water 419 miles to the city of Los Angeles.
+The now-dry Owens Lake in the Eastern Sierra was drained when the LA aqueduct was built in 1913 to divert almost all of the valley's water hundreds of miles to the city of Los Angeles.
 The Los Angeles Department of Water & Power accomplished this by purchasing extensive land and water rights in the valley, in spite of the protests by farmers and landowners.
 The dry lakebed created a toxic problem - carcinogenic dust.
 After litigation in the 1970's, LADWP was forced to mitigate the dust problem, and the permanent sprinkler system was born.
-The effort is formally known as the Dust Mitigation Program.
+The effort is part of the Dust Mitigation Program.

 Bathtub Ring, Lake Mead.
 2016.